Walk, ride, and drive around Normandy and Brittany in seven days

 As we often do when first arriving in a new place, we checked in to the hotel and then walked around the area getting a sense of the place.
 Arriving in the mid-afternoon, we had a quick lunch and then walked around town for a few hours before heading back to the hotel to refresh and get ready for dinner.

-Place du Vieux Marché is the famous square where Jeanne d’Arc was burned at the stake.
+Place du Vieux Marché — This is the famous square where Jeanne d’Arc was burned at the stake.
 A church, Eglise Jeanne d’Arc, stands on the spot where her terrible death occurred.

-Cathédrale Notre Dame de Rouen is the city’s iconic Gothic cathedral built between the 12th and 16th centuries.
+Cathédrale Notre Dame de Rouen — Built between the 12th and 16th centuries, this is the city’s iconic Gothic cathedral.
 Art enthusiasts may also know that it was the inspiration for a series of Monet’s paintings.

-Historical Jeanne d’Arc is an immersive experience that takes you through the investigation and trial of Jeanne d’Arc in a series of rooms in the Archbishop’s Palace on Rue Saint-Romain where her trials took place.
+Historical Jeanne d’Arc — A must-see in Rouen, this is an immersive experience that takes you through the investigation and trial of Jeanne d’Arc in a series of rooms in the Archbishop’s Palace on Rue Saint-Romain where her trials took place.

-Gros Horloge (the Great Clock) is the 14th-century astronomical clock in an arch above Rue du Gros-Horloge.
+Gros Horloge (the Great Clock) — The 14th-century astronomical clock is easy to spot in an arch above Rue du Gros-Horloge.
 Take the stairs to the Gothic belfry to get a look at the workings and history of the clock plus great panoramic views of the city.